nullmames/docker-extract/README.md

 ```
 ./run_server.sh
 # or
-python web_server.py
+python web_server.py [port]
 ```

-The web interface will be available at http://localhost:5000.
+The web interface will be available at http://localhost:5050 by default.

 ## Versioning System